 exploring the Big Island of Hawaii

-I hope you enjoyed meeting the executive chef of the Fairmont Orchid in my last post.
+I hope you enjoyed meeting the executive chef of the Fairmont Orchid in this post.
 In addition to the amazing food and ambiance of the resort, the Fairmont Orchid also provides a great location for exploring the northwestern shore of the Big Island of Hawaii.

 Heading north on Highway 19, we arrived at Hapuna Beach, a place to which I would love to return.
 We didn’t have enough time to swim there, but we did enjoy an afternoon stroll along the beach.
 I was surprised at how crowded the parking lot was as this is a fairly remote location, but once we got to the beach we could understand why.
 It’s a lovely swimming beach that is great for families.
 In the background of the photo, you can see the Hapuna Beach Prince Hotel.
 We didn’t have time to explore it, but the hotel certainly has an amazing view and stunning location, doesn’t it?